 The element of sacrifice is also woven throughout the plot.
 The sacrifice in some cases is personal and in some cases is for the good of the nation.
-Dr. Manette sacrifices his freedom, Charles sacrifices his wealth and titles but I feel that the ultimate sacrifice comes from Sydney Carton.
+Dr. Manette sacrifices his freedom, and Charles sacrifices his wealth and titles but I feel that the ultimate sacrifice comes from Sydney Carton.
 He sacrifices his life for his love for Lucie which helps Lucie and her family escape from Paris.
 A Tale of Two Cities doesn’t shy away from the violent and horror elements of this revolution.
 Dickens has written the novel beautifully and his descriptions vary from beauty to violence effortlessly.

 After reading this novel, I realized I had somewhat of a rosy picture of the French Revolution.
 I was unaware of the extent and gravity of the situation until I read this story.
 This novel has so many themes and symbols that I haven’t covered here; it is heavy in terms of depth, themes, and even language.
 The first line of the novel itself is apt about the story “It was the best of times, it was the worst of times.”
 Even the themes of resurrection and redemption are prevalent throughout the story and different characters represent different elements that add up together in the end.

 I liked reading this novel.
 The historical setting was one of the things that intrigued me about this book and I got a completely new perspective about that particular time in history.
 It kept me interested but the language at times was a bit heavy because of its diction so it took me a while to finish it.
 This is a book that had been on my reading list for years and it is a must-read.

 *Get a copy by clicking on the book cover above.